AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 >
 > The link cannot be used as a reference link in other topic, it only gives direct access to the file in the repository.
 Also, the link remains valid as long as the file is available in the repository.
 Even if the file is moved to some other location in the repository, the link remain valid.
 The link will fail only when the file is deleted from the repository.

-**Check Out/Check In**
+**Checkout/Checkin**

-- Toggles the Check Out and Check In features.
+- Toggles the Checkout and Checkin features.
 When a file is checked out, the current user gets an exclusive write permission on the file.
-A checked out file can be opened in the Web Editor for editing.
-Once you have made the required change, select the Check In icon to save the file in DAM.
+A checked out file can be opened in the Editor for editing.
+Once you have made the required change, select the Checkin icon to save the file in DAM.

-When you check out a topic, the status of the file is shown as checked out in the card view and in the list view.
+When you checkout a topic, the status of the file is shown as checked out in the card view and in the list view.

 Checked out file in the card view: